 - Physiotherapy: it increases joint mobility.
 Exercise should be done under the supervision of an expert physiotherapist for better results.

 - Cortisone Shot: steroids are injected into the joint to decrease inflammation which aids in smooth movements.

-- Bracing: braces are metallic, leather or plastic devices which provide external stability and support to the joint.
+- Bracing: braces are metallic, leather, or plastic devices that provide external stability and support to the joint.
 These brace the joint from outside and apply pressure onto it aligning the bones.
 This reduces inflammation as well as pain.